"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

 \subsection{Current Status}

-\textbf{How to Disclose an AI Vulnerability. }We first examined the distribution and differences of vulnerability reporting channels.
-The adoption of vulnerability disclosure mechanisms among AI companies (64\%) is lower than adoption of BBPs among Fortune 100 firms (72\%)~\cite{vmr23}.
-This is likely because many AI firms are young companies who prioritize growth.
+\textbf{How to Disclose a Vulnerability.} The adoption of vulnerability disclosure mechanisms among AI companies (64\%) is lower than the adoption of BBPs among Fortune 100 vendors (72\%)~\cite{vmr23}.
+This is likely because many AI vendors are young companies who prioritize growth over security processes.

-Across 264 AI firms, 36\% were found to have no public vulnerability reporting or disclosure channel.
-Manual review revealed that a quarter of these firms at least provide security statements or trust centers on their websites.\footnote{The trust center is an emerging type of public-facing statement that outlines a company's internal security, privacy, and compliance practices.} Such firms may rely on internal security research or contracted pen testing.
-This still leaves more than a quarter (27\%) of AI firms who have no reporting channel or public security information.

-Around 16\% of AI firms operate VDPs, which accept submissions without offering monetary rewards.
-However, VDPs at least provide researchers with protection from legal prosecution.
+Across 264 AI vendors, 36\% are found to have no public vulnerability reporting or disclosure channel.
+Manual review revealed that a quarter of these vendors at least provided security statements or trust centers on their websites\footnote{The trust center is an emerging type of public-facing statement that outlines a company's internal security, privacy, and compliance practices.}.
+Such vendors may rely on internal security research or contracted pentesting.
+This still leaves more than a quarter (27\%) of AI vendors who have no reporting channel or public security information.
+Around 16\% of AI vendors operate VDPs, which accept submissions without offering monetary rewards.
+VDPs at least provide researchers with some degree of protection from legal prosecution.
 Additionally, 21 vendors have not established a formal reporting process but provide a dedicated email address or channel for vulnerability submissions.

-Finally, 40\% of AI firms run a BBP that explicitly offer rewards for valid vulnerability reports.
-Many of these firms rely on a platform to host their public BBP, while 35 independently operate their own bug bounty programs.
-Larger companies tend to run independent BBPs.
-Additionally, 10 firms operated private programs where the scope was not publicly visible and could only be accessed by invited researchers.
+Finally, 40\% of AI vendors run a BBP that offers rewards for valid vulnerability reports.
+Many of these vendors rely on a platform to host their public BBP.
+In contrast, 35 independently operate their own bug bounty programs, a practice more common among larger companies.
+Additionally, 10 vendors operate private programs where the scope is not publicly visible and could only be accessed by invited researchers.

-\textbf{Disclosure Policies by Type of AI Vendor.} Figure~\ref{fig:size} shows that just 18\% of firms in our sample explicitly mentioned AI issues.
-Model providers have the highest focus on AI vulnerabilities.
-Around half (48\%) explicitly mention AI vulnerabilities or include AI products within their defined scope.
+\textbf{Disclosure Policies by Type of AI Vendor.} Figure~\ref{fig:size} shows that just 18\% of vendors in our sample explicitly mentioned AI issues.
+Model providers had the highest focus on AI vulnerabilities, and around half (48\%) explicitly mentioned AI vulnerabilities or included AI products within their defined scope.
 Only a small fraction of model providers (8\%) had no vulnerability disclosure mechanism.